xenify-io/litepaper/README.md

 <br>

-In a bid to encourage active participation and kickstart liquidity creation, an airdrop of 500,000 XNF tokens will be conducted on Day 2.
-This airdrop is exclusively available to those who take part in swaps and pay the accompanying 0.5% swap fee before the deployment of the XNF contract.
-From this fee, 0.25% is allocated to the team to finance continual operational expenses, including platform development, marketing campaigns, and community engagement activities.
-The remaining 0.25% will be collected until the deployment, and then distributed as part of the first native reward distribution to users who burn either XEN or USDy tokens on Day 1.
-This approach not only stimulates early engagement but also helps to establish a solid liquidity pool across all the chains from the very first day.
+To inspire participation and initiate liquidity creation, an exclusive airdrop event of 500,000 XNF tokens will be conducted on each chain the XNF contract is to be deployed.
+This airdrop is solely available to those who partake in swaps and pay the accompanying 0.5% swap fee on Xenify on or before Day 1 (prior to the deployment of the XNF contract).
+Out of this fee, 0.25% is allocated to the team to cover ongoing operational expenses such as platform development, marketing campaigns, and community engagement activities.

+The remaining 0.25% will be collected until deployment, and then distributed as part of the first native token reward distribution to users who burn either XEN or USDy tokens during the Liquidity Provisioning Event on Day 1.
+This distinctive approach not only encourages early user engagement through swap participation for the airdrop but also helps Xenify establish a strong liquidity pool across all supported chains from day one.

+The accrued native token rewards generated from swap fees incentivise users to burn XEN or USDy on Day 1, thereby creating protocol-owned liquidity.
+With 100% of the burn fees being used to create liquidity, a powerful positive feedback loop is formed.
+As more users swap on Xenify to be part of the airdrop, it entices additional users to burn on Day 1.
+This leads to an increased amount of burn fees being collected, ultimately resulting in greater liquidity generation.

+At the end of Day 2, the airdrop of 500,000 XNF tokens will be distributed to users in proportion to the value of their individual swap contributions relative to the total swap contributions collected during Day 1 and from swaps executed on Xenify before the launch.

 <br>